openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

 No tempest changes.

-The mechanisms for the cloud administrator and end user to set parameters against the flavour and/or image are already well tested.
+The mechanisms for the cloud administrator and end user to set parameters against the flavor and/or image are already well tested.
 The new functionality focuses on interpreting the parameters and setting corresponding libvirt XML parameters.
 This is something that is effectively covered by the unit testing framework.